 A: Sure.
 Keep in mind that Caddo is mostly a shallow lake, so a large, deep-V hull may not be a good idea, especially in low water times.
 However, there is deep water on the Big Cypress Bayou and there are those who have large boats here.
 The boathouse at the Cypress View has power and will hold one boat, but there is room to tie up outside the boathouse, on the dock, as well.
 The closest launch to the Cypress View is at the Shady Glade Marina, about a half-mile from the Cypress View, and they charge $3 for a launch.
 Heart’s Cottage is right on Big Cypress Bayou, so larger boats have consistant access to the Cottage by tying up at the pier there.
-The closest launch is either at the Caddo Lake State Park (pay Park fee), or the Hwy 43 Bridge (free launch).
+The closest launch to Heart’s Cottage is either at the Caddo Lake State Park (pay Park fee), or the Hwy 43 Bridge (free launch).

 Q: Where can I rent a boat?
 Do they have pontoon boats?

 A: Crips Camp and Johnson’s Ranch, both about a mile away, have small flat-bottom boats for rent.
 No one rents pontoons around Uncertain at this time.

 Q. Is there a charge to use the canoes, kayaks and bikes?